SongBook Android 6.6 Your lyrics and chords on Android smartphones and tablets

 MIDI-Support

-SongBook supports MIDI from Android version 6.x.
+SongBook supports MIDI (if the device supports it).
 When MIDI is activated in menu Settings, SongBook will connect to all input and output sources on the MIDI bus.

 You can select a song with a MIDI command by inserting a directive {midi-index: <command>, <command>, ...} in the song.
 You can also send certain MIDI commands when opening a song by inserting {midi: <command> <command> ...} in the song.
 You can also use a MIDI pedal to scroll up/down in a song, by entering the respective command in Settings.